La-nariz-de-monet/Modeling/README.md

 * A **finite table/instructions card** for the instructions to work of machine

 # Data Source
-* Just we need binary numbers to work (see pruebas.txt file)
+* We just need binary numbers to work (see pruebas.txt file)

 # Test For Data Acquisition
 * We can write by ourself binary numbers (see Interperter.py file)